 He has worked with business and industry throughout his career, working with both large multi-national companies and SMEs in the UK and overseas.
 He has a passion for teaching and has taught a wide range of topics from mathematics to project management.
 Whilst at the University of Birmingham he was the executive lead of the National HE STEM (Science, Technology, Engineering and Mathematics) Programme for England and Wales.
 The aims of the project were to promote and widen access to HE in STEM disciplines, innovative curriculum development and STEM skills for employment.
 He was also a member of the founding group that formed the Manufacturing Technology Centre which is now part of the High Value Manufacturing Catapult.

-He has recently been appointed by the Elected Mayor of Liverpool to chair the Mayoral Commission on Environmental Sustainability.
+He was appointed by the Elected Mayor of Liverpool to chair the Mayoral Commission on Environmental Sustainability.
 He is also Honorary Colonel of the Liverpool University Officer Training Corps.
-He is a trustee of a number of organisations, including the Royal Court Theatre, Liverpool.
+Nigel is a trustee of a number of organisations, including the Royal Court Theatre, Liverpool.
 He has joined the Board of the John Moores Liverpool Exhibition Trust as a Trustee and is the HE representative for the CBI NW Regional Council.
 In January 2015 Nigel became a Trustee on the Board of the Daniel Adamson Preservation Society and joined the Board of the Local Enterprise Partnership.